An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Our Approach

 \subsection{Dimensions of our Analysis}

-Equation~\ref{eqn:accumulated_noise_two_agent} provides a general definition of a coupled dynamical system for two agents, which during learning generates a resultant phase portrait in $(\theta^1,\theta^2)$ for any combination of environment and MARL agents.
-Leveraging stochastic dynamical systems theory, we can diagnose and quantify the behaviour of the underlying system dynamics.
-Below are three primary avenues opened by this framework, which we explore in more detail in subsequent sections:
+Equation \ref{eqn:accumulated_noise_two_agent} provides a general definition of a coupled dynamical system for two agents, which during learning generates a phase portrait in $(\theta^1,\theta^2)$ for any combination of environment and MARL agents.
+Leveraging stochastic dynamical systems theory, we analyse system behaviour along three key dimensions:

 \begin{itemize} \item \textit{Stability analysis:} Understanding the asymptotic performance of a MARL system allows us to rigorously validate the resulting game equilibria. \item \textit{Sensitivity analysis:} Once the phase-space structure can be analysed, we can assess how parameter changes affect stability, providing insight into the system's sensitivity. \item \textit{Control:} By quantifying stability and sensitivity in the coupled MARL dynamical system, we can inform strategies for improved control. \end{itemize}